Industry Competency Exams (ICE)

 For online exams, you can login here, and click the check results.
 The username and password will be the same as you used for testing.

 To earn a Residential ICE Certification, a technician would need to pass the Core section and at least one specialty section.
+The Light Commerical HVAC exam and the Commercial Refrigeration exam do not require the Core exam, and are not divided into specialty sections.

 Below are the content areas covered by each exam: